bigbelly-nj/alx-system_engineering-devops/0x01-shell_permissions/README.md

 changes group of a file
 14. Owner and group <br>
 changes the owner and group of files in the curent directory
+15. Symbolic links <br>
+changing the group and owner of symbolic files